heltonx/idc-ms-chatgpt/README.md

 # ImersaoKeycloakChatgpt
 integration of applications.
 This application. where the users logs via SSO, connect to ChatGPT

 In the shoulders of Giants.
-All merit for @fabricioveronez, who is the provider of this code.
+All merit for , who is the provider of this code.
 I've just adapted the yaml file for worlinkg without grafana.
 The objective of this tutorial is manually practicing kubernetes.

-passar aula 2 kubernetes pro meu github, fazendo algumas adaptações, e testar em uma nova maquina virtual que criarei copiar comandos mostrar como testar nas ferramentas dbeaver e postman

-mostrar como compilar, ou como foi compilada a imagem docker - e inclusive fazer uma imagem docker minha e colocar no meu docker
+This "project" is based on class 2 of @fabricioveronez Devops Imerson, i did some adaptations, Im using virtual machine xubuntu 22, with 40GB disk and 3or 4 GB RAM.
+The purpose is adapting with the main commands (kubectl, k3d, docker, etc).
+Im using too Dbeaver, for testing the database, and postman (test api)

+also showing how to compile the docker images and uploading to my docker repository

 anotar as dependencias, k3d, kubectl, conta docker logada

 ..........
 dar um df -h